instalator/Sonoff_basic/README.md

 ## Arduino IDE

-In the Arduino IDE for sonoff select from Tools Board Generic ESP8266 Module ( Tools Board Generic ESP8285 Module for CH4 version) and set the following options:
+In the Arduino IDE for sonoff select from Tools Board Generic ESP8266 Module and set the following options:

 - Upload Using: Serial
 - Flash Mode: DOUT